StanfordDataScience/dssg_gsv/README.md

 - `num_preds`: The number of predictions to perform from the validation set.
 - `data_path`: Custom `datasets` directory location, if it is not underneath the project root.
 The value passed in replaces the project root, i.e. if the data is under /home/users/datasets, then '/home/users/' would be passed to this argument.
 - `city`: Which city (subdirectory of `datasets` besides `cityscapes`, `exps`, `tensorboard`, or `test`) to include in the training and validation sets for this run.
 This option overrides `add_bos` if included.
 Unlike the `cities` option for `train.py`, this takes only one city.
-- `time_series`: If set, the program will operate in time series mode.
+- `time_series`: If included, the program will operate in time series mode.
 In time series mode, the program reads the dataset description from `time_series.csv` instead of `val.csv` and writes output to `pred.csv`.

 ## Grad-CAMs